-The average worker in the United Kingdom faced a tax burden on labour income (tax wedge) of 32.3% in 2012 compared with the OECD average of 35.6%.
-The United Kingdom was ranked 23 of the 34 OECD member countries in this respect (in decreasing order).
+The average worker in the United Kingdom faced a tax burden on labour income () of 31.5% in 2013 compared with the OECD average of 35.9%. of the 34 OECD member countries in this respect.

 Some examples of the results reflected in the Overview charts for the United Kingdom are:

-The links below also provide a breakdown of the average and marginal tax wedges into five separate components as percentage of total labour cost:
+The data used for the average and marginal tax wedges is taken directly from the "Tax Wedge Decomposition' dataset within the online OECD data warehouse: DotStat.
+The dataset includes the breakdown of the average and marginal tax wedges into five separate components as percentage of total labour cost:

 - central income taxes,